Cratis/Chronicle/Documentation/specifications/adapters.md

 ## Adapter Specification For

-Building on top of the gherkin-ish type of approach in [Aksio Specifications](https://github.com/aksio-insurtech/Specifications), there is a base class called `AdapterSpecificationFor<>` that sets up and leverages the `AdapterSpecificationContext<>`.
+Building on top of the gherkin-ish type of approach in [Specifications](https://github.com/cratis/Specifications), there is a base class called `AdapterSpecificationFor<>` that sets up and leverages the `AdapterSpecificationContext<>`.
 This is exposed in a property called `context`.